gjbex/ChatGPT-for-HPC/examples/shell-gpt/README.md

 1. `improve_code_quality.txt`: ask ChatGPT for suggestion on how to improve the code for a C++ class according to best practices and coding guidelines.
+1. `improve_code_performance.txt`: ask ChatGPT to improve the performance of a Python function.

 ### How to use?